Agents, Here’s are Some Real Estate Vacation Tips to Help You Keep Your Business Going While You’re Away

 When you leave for vacation, be sure to put your out-of-office message on your email and voicemail, as well as the contact information for the person covering for you.
 Doing so will give you the opportunity to inform any new clients when you will be able to get in touch with them.

-5. Resist the urge to work.
+5. Resist the urge to work (Our #1 real estate vacation tip).

-Finally, once you’re on vacation, be sure to shut down.
+Of all our real estate vacation tips, the most important one is once you’re on vacation, be sure to shut down.
 Many times, agents deal with anxiety about taking time away from their business and find it hard to put down.
 However, you won’t be able to really enjoy yourself if you’re always trying to return phone calls or answer emails.

 With that in mind, do your best to step away.
 If you need to, have someone who you are traveling with hold you accountable for taking a break.
 They can help remind you that you’re off the clock when you slip away to try and get some business done.